General and Efficient Steering of Diffusion Models: Experiments

 \subsection{Ablation Studies}

-We conduct a noise level ablation study on CIFAR-10 by training RFM classifiers at $\sigma \in \{0.6, 1.0, 1.5, 2.0, 5.0\}$ and reporting training Area Under the Curve (AUC) and generation accuracy.
-Results in~\cref{fig:sigma_ablation} show both metrics are stable across $\sigma \in [0.6, 1.0]$, then followed by a monotonic drop for larger $\sigma \in [1.5, 5.0]$.
-This supports our choice of using later low noise regime activations for direction discovery.
-Additional ablations and diagnostics are in the appendix: block selection (\cref{app:block_selection}), full guidance-window sweeps and timing studies (\cref{app:guidance_window_full}), the noise-alignment accuracy--FID trade-off (\cref{app:noise_alignment_ablation}), and direction learning ablations showing RFM finds more discriminative directions than mean-difference baselines (\cref{app:direction_ablation}).
+We conduct a noise level ablation study on CIFAR-10 by training RFM classifiers at noise levels $\sigma \in \{0.6, 1.0, 1.5, 2.0, 5.0\}$ and reporting RFM fit AUC on collected activations and generation accuracy.
+Results in~\cref{fig:sigma_ablation} show strong performance across $\sigma \in [0.6,2.0]$ and degradation at $\sigma=5.0$, supporting the use of lower-noise activations for direction discovery.
+Additional ablations and diagnostics are in the appendix: block selection (\appref{app:block_selection}), full guidance-window sweeps and timing studies (\appref{app:guidance_window_full}), and direction learning ablations comparing RFM with a difference-of-means direction (\appref{app:direction_ablation}).